-What microphone should I buy?
+What microphone should I buy for podcasting?

 You’ve decided you want to make a podcast.
 But you’ve also decided that quality of AirPods or your laptop microphone won’t cut it for an audio show.
 Nice.
 I like you.

 So, what microphone should you buy?
 I could give you a meandering article with the pros and cons so you can find the perfect microphone for your use case.
 But ultimately you don’t care about all that and just want your podcast to sound good.